Placaj de aur de 2 microni: de ce are culoarea aurului de 14K, nu galbenul de placaj

 Next time you look at a plated piece, check four things before you pay:

-1. Thickness — look for “2 microns” or “micro plating” in black and white.
-If thickness is missing entirely from the description, it’s probably a thin flash layer.
+1. Thickness - look for “2 microns” or “micro plating” stated clearly.
+If thickness is missing altogether from the description, it’s probably a thin flash layer.

-2. Base metal — 925 silver lasts longer and stays valuable.
-Brass and stainless steel are hallmarks of a fashion piece.
+2. Base metal - 925 silver lasts longer and remains valuable.
+Brass and stainless steel are signs of a fashion piece.

-3. Shade — an overly bright yellow gives away a cheap piece.
+3. Shade - an overly bright yellow betrays cheap jewelry.
 The warm 14K tone signals a piece designed for long wear.

-4. Seller — a store that works with precious metals will state the thickness and the base openly.
-If the answers are vague, that’s a signal in itself.
+4. The seller - a store that works with precious metals will state thickness and base openly.
+If answers are vague, that’s a signal in itself.

 How to care for plated jewelry

-Even the best plating appreciates a little attention.
+Even the best plating appreciates a bit of attention.
 A few simple habits:

-• Put your jewelry on last, after perfume, lotion, and hairspray.
+• Put jewelry on last, after perfume, lotion, and hairspray.

-• Take it off before showering, the pool, the sea, or workouts.
+• Take it off before showering, the pool, the sea, or sports.

-• Wipe it gently with a soft cloth after wearing to remove sweat.
+• Gently wipe with a soft cloth after wear to remove perspiration.

-• Store pieces separately, in a pouch or box, so they don’t scratch each other.
+• Store pieces separately, in a pouch or a box, so they don’t scratch each other.

 That’s it.
 With this routine, two microns on 925 silver will accompany your outfits for years.
-And if, after a long time, the plating does show signs of wear, the piece can be re‑plated — a luxury you have precisely because the base is silver, not a common metal.
+And if, after a long time, the plating still shows signs of wear, the piece can be re-plated - a luxury you have precisely because the base is silver, not a common metal.

 Frequently asked questions